Skip to content

 HONEY

-A so-called "hybrid" method, mixing aspects of the dry and wet ways.
+A so-called “hybrid” method, combining aspects of dry and wet methods.

-Also called "pulped natural" outside Brazil in Central America.
+Also called “pulped natural” outside of Brazil in Central America.

 Yellow, red and black honey

-There are different degrees of honey process depending on the percentage of mucilage left on the parchment of the grains.
-The more mucilage is left on the parchment, the darker the color of the parchment is when dried in the sun.
+There are varying degrees of honey processing depending on the percentage of mucilage left on the parchment grains.
+The more mucilage left, the darker the color of the parchment when sun-dried.

-The different degrees of honey process according to the % of mucilage removed.
+The different degrees of honey process depending on the % of mucilage removed.

 • What is the principle?
-Depulpers separate the ripe cherries from the immature ones.
-The kernels covered with mucilage attached to the parchment are then sun-dried on African beds in layers of about 2.5 to 5 cm (1 to 2 inches).
-They are then turned regularly to obtain a homogeneous drying.
+Pulpers separate the ripe cherries from the immature ones.
+The berries, covered with mucelage attached to the parchment, are then sun-dried on African beds in layers about 2.5 to 5 cm (1 to 2 inches) thick.
+They are then turned regularly to ensure even drying.

 TABLE OF ADVANTAGES AND DISADVANTAGES OF THE PROCESSES